-The Mazda CX-5 has four variants available locally.
-So, which of these are the right one for you?
+The Mazda CX-5 has three variants available locally.
+These are the CX-5 2.5 AWD Turbo, the CX-5 2.5 AWD Sport, and the CX-5 2.0 Sport.
+So, which of these is the right one for you?
 Let’s help you decide.

 Mazda CX-5 Variants: Exterior

 In terms of size, the CX-5 2.5 AWD Sport and the CX-5 2.0 Sport both come with a length of 4,550mm, and a width of 1,840mm.
 The AWD mid-spec Sport variant stands slightly higher at 1,680mm, while the entry-level CX-5 2.0 Sport is 1,675mm high.

 The largest among the Mazda CX-5 trims however, is the CX-5 2.5 AWD Turbo, which is 4,575mm long, 1,845mm wide, and 1,680mm in height.
 It is also the heaviest in the range with a curb weight of 1,712kg.
 The mid-spec AWD mid-spec trim sits in the middle at 1,613kg, while the 2.0 Sport is the lightest at 1,589kg.

 For exterior equipment, all three CX-5 variants come standard with adaptive LED headlamps with auto-leveling and auto on/off function.
 All three also have rain-sensing wipers, a power liftgate, power-folding side mirrors, and dual exhaust tips.

 The top-spec CX-5 2.5 AWD Turbo is the only variant that gets quad LED daytime running lights and body-colored side cladding.
 The rest then gets standard LED daytime running lights, and black-colored side cladding.